graphql/graphql-spec/spec/Section 2 -- Language.md

 multiple operations to a GraphQL service, the name of the desired operation to be executed must also be provided.

-GraphQL implementations which only seek to provide GraphQL query execution may omit the {TypeSystemDefinition} rule from {Definition}.
+GraphQL services which only seek to provide GraphQL query execution may choose to only include {ExecutableDefinition} and omit the {TypeSystemDefinition} rule from {Definition}.

 ## Operations